mylittletony/mylittletony.github.io/_posts/2015-08-11-integrating-aruba.markdown

 <img src="/images/community/tutorials/aruba-guide/radius-info.png">
 </div>

-<blockquote><b>Double Check your NAS ID
+###<b>Double Check your NAS ID</b>

-If you do not enter a NAS, or you enter a wrong NAS, you will be blocked out and will not be able to authenticate, and will need to contact support.</b></blockquote>
+### If you do not enter a NAS, or you enter a wrong NAS, you will be blocked out and will not be able to authenticate, and will need to contact support.

 Open your Aruba network portal and under Networks, click new.